 I’ll be revisiting the theme of personal learning again, and sharing more tools I have come across, but in the meantime, I’d love to hear what your tips are, in particular in answering any of these questions:

 How do you make time for your personal learning?

 How do you track and record your learning?

 How do you test things out/reflect/bounce off others?

-Check out our learning resources to help get you started.
+Check out our Resource Library of personal development tools to help get you started.

 Need some help?
 Our Personal Development Coaching can help you create effective learning goals and habits.